 Create your IoT Central application

-You can quickly deploy a new IoT Central application and then customize it to your specific requirements in your browser.
-You can start with a generic application template or with one of the industry-focused application templates for Retail, Energy, Government, or Healthcare.
+Quickly deploy a new IoT Central application and then customize it to your specific requirements.
+Start with a generic application template or with one of the industry-focused application templates:

-As a solution builder, you use the web-based tools to create a device template for the devices that connect to your application.
+After creating your application, the first step is to create and connect devices.
+Every device connected to IoT Central uses a device template.
 A device template is the blueprint that defines the characteristics and behavior of a type of device such as the: